KillingSpark/sparkzstd/Readme.md

 checks the decompression of ../testdata/pi.txt.zst against ../testdata/pi.txt

 If you'd like I would be glad to add your results to the list below.

-## What are the goals of this project
-Well mainly I had some time on my hands and wanted to write something that might be useful to someone out there.
-The goal is to provide a io.Reader compatible API for reading zstd encoded data from a provided io.Reader.

 ## Where do I find stuff
 1. Frame/Block/Literals/Sequences and their decoding is in /structure (Some HeaderDecoding is happening in the /decompression/framedecompressor.go)